seanpm2001/wp-jquery-update-test/readme.txt

 Test jQuery Updates is an official plugin by the WordPress team that is intended for testing of jQuery and jQuery UI before updating them in WordPress.
 It is not intended for use in production.

-Version 3.0 of the plugin is intended for testing of jQuery 4.0.0-beta in WordPress 6.5, 6.6, and 6.7.
+Version 3.0 of the plugin is intended for testing of jQuery 4.0.0 beta in WordPress 6.5, 6.6, and 6.7.

 If you find a bug in a jQuery related script [please report it](https://github.com/WordPress/wp-jquery-update-test/issues).